Diadumene lineata: Distribution and ecology

 This species originated from the Pacific coast of Asia, but is currently found in the Northern Hemisphere.
 It has been found in Japan, the Gulf of Mexico (Verrill), Plymouth and Wells, Norfolk, England (R.B.
-Williams), Western Europe, the Mediterranean Sea, the Suez Canal, Malaysia (D. F. Dunn, California Academy of Sciences), and North America on the East Coast from Maine to Florida (L. L. Minasian, Myers 1977, Stephenson 1935, Sassaman and Mangum 1970, Shick, J. H. Ting 1983, Uchida 1932, G. M. Watson, W. E. Zamer 1999).
+Williams), Western Europe, the Mediterranean Sea, the Suez Canal, Malaysia (D. F. Dunn, California Academy of Sciences), and on the east and west coasts of North America (L. L. Minasian, Myers 1977, Stephenson 1935, Sassaman and Mangum 1970, Shick, J. H. Ting 1983, Uchida 1932, G. M. Watson, W. E. Zamer 1999).
 It has also been found in Hawaii and other sites of the Pacific Ocean.
 Recently it has appeared in Argentina and other localities of South America.
 Distribution away from Asia may have occurred by attachment to ship bottoms, oyster shipments, and seaweed.
 These anemones target ecosystems that are barren landscapes or with low species diversity.
 Appearing suddenly, populations quickly proliferate and colonize zones and alter natural balances.
 Within short durations, they are known to vanish from the area quickly with no warning (Stephenson 1953).
 It is a member of the fouling community, but does not cause significant economic impacts.